 Carry a topo map

-To reduce your campsite’s attractiveness to bears, all food, garbage, toiletries and cooking equipment must be hung from the food storage cables provided at designated campsites.
+To reduce your campsite’s attractiveness to bears, all food, garbage, toiletries and cooking equipment must be stored in the lockers provided at designated campsites.
+Please keep lockers clean and do not leave any food or garbage behind; Parks staff do not clean them.
 In wildland camping areas, bear-resistant containers are strongly recommended to store food.

 Use the pit toilet provided.
 When there are no facilities nearby, select a spot away from trails, campsites and at least 70 m from water sources.
 Dig a hole 12 to 16 cm into the dark-coloured, biologically active soil layer.
 Loosely fill the hole with soil afterward.
 Use as little toilet paper as possible.